Mongolia suspends KFC outlets after hundreds show food poisoning symptoms

 Preliminary checks show it was caused by the restaurant’s water supply where bacteria had bred, the agency said on Monday.

-KFC, which is part of Yum Brands Inc, opened its first restaurant in Mongolia in 2013 and currently has 11 restaurants there, all in the capital.
+KFC, which is part of Yum Brands Inc (YUM.N), opened its first restaurant in Mongolia in 2013 and currently has 11 restaurants there, all in the capital.
 They are operated by its franchise partner, Mongolian conglomerate Tavan Bogd Group.

 “We deeply regret the negative impact that many people have suffered, especially to our guests of the Zaisan restaurant, and we are working to support our team members and customers during this difficult time,” a spokeswoman for KFC Global told Reuters in an e-mail on Tuesday.